martinstolz-ch/MidiPluginTemplate/README.md

 __The code is (imperfect) as it is, use at your own risk.__

-Support of this Repo is sporadic due to time constraints.
+Support of this repo is sporadic due to time constraints.